GeomarPerales/Meteorolab/README.md

 scripts developed for the laboratory practices of meteorology and climatology

-## 2. Python and Pandas query source
+## 2. Python and Pandas query sources

 1. Obtener y filtrar datos de un dataframe